 - Provisioning Server may be provisioned with the dynamic vertical configurations (e.g. updated CAG information, updated QoS) based on UE granularity, which can constitute part of subscriptions of UEs allowed for on-boarding and accessing to the vertical DN via the PNI-NPN.

 - Provisioning Server may be provisioned with the vertical credentials (e.g. N3GPP credential) for updating NPN credentials of UEs who are allowed for on-boarding.

-Editor's note: Whether roaming case is considered is FFS.

-Editor's note: The exact definition and details of these UE credentials are FFS and need to be discussed in SA WG3.
+NOTE 1: The exact definition and details of these UE credentials need to be discussed in SA WG3.

 6.7.2 Functional Description

 6.7.2.1 Introduction